derekphilipau/nextjs-markdown-content-cms/public/content/posts/2021-10-12-embracing-imperfection/index.md

 excerpt: Exploring how incorporating hand-drawn elements can add warmth and personality to digital designs.
 ---

-# Embracing Imperfection: The Beauty of Hand-Drawn Elements in Digital Design

 In a world of pixel-perfect vectors and flawless gradients, there's something refreshingly human about a hand-drawn line.
 As a designer who straddles both digital and traditional mediums, I've found that incorporating hand-drawn elements into digital designs can add a touch of warmth, personality, and authenticity that's often missing from purely digital creations.

 ## The Appeal of the Imperfect